BigRock88/fucucoin/doc/README.md

-FUCU Core
+FUCUCOIN Core
 =============

 Setup
 ---------------------
-[FUCU Core]https://www.fucucoin.org) is the original FUCU client and it builds the backbone of the network.
-However, it downloads and stores the entire history of FUCU transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[FUCUCOIN Core]https://fucucoincoin.io/) is the original FUCUCOIN client and it builds the backbone of the network.
+However, it downloads and stores the entire history of FUCUCOIN transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run FUCU Core on your native platform.
+The following are some helpful notes on how to run FUCUCOIN Core on your native platform.

 ### Unix